 While there are amazing graduate degree opportunities in Natural Resources and Environmental Sciences, if pursuing a graduate degree is not in your plans, there are plenty of career opportunities available right after graduating with your bachelor’s.

 Whether pursuing careers in the private or public sector, our students are in high demand for jobs in forestry, conservation, environmental consulting and more.

 If a hands-on degree program that prepares you for navigating the social and political climate of your natural resources or environmental science-oriented career sounds like the right fit for you, visit us.
-You can also email our undergraduate recruiter Trent Shumway with any questions you may have about our degree program.
 If you’ve already made your decision and are ready to apply, visit our admissions website.